openstack/neutron-lib/doc/source/review-guidelines.rst

   criteria:

   - Is all of the code shared?
 Don't move neutron-only code.
   - Is the interface good, or does it need to be refactored?
+If refactoring is required it must be done before the public interface is released to PyPI as once released it must follow our `conventions <./conventions.html>`_.
   - Does it need new tests, specifically around the interface?
 We want a global unit coverage greater than 90%, and a per-module coverage greater than 80%.
 If neutron does not yet have a test, it needs to